D-Tony2020/Interactive-Lab-Hub/Lab 3/README.md

 ### What worked well about the controller and what didn't?

 <mark> In our case, the controller was OpenAI’s ChatGPT.
 It worked well for our particular use case, but could be expanded upon further, and be prompted to have more detailed instructions as well as more fine-tuned hyperparameters.
 The expressive nature of the responses needed to be adjusted over time as some of the initial responses were somewhat convoluted or cliché.
-It was also important to balance the amount of sarcasm within their responses to not too much, and the user would sense a pattern too little and it would not be funny. </mark>
+It was also important to balance the amount of sarcasm within their responses; too much, and the user would sense a pattern; too little, and it would not be funny. </mark>

 ### What lessons can you take away from the WoZ interactions for designing a more autonomous version of the system?